 The 20 Worst Royal Rumble Moments

-There have been a ton of great memories from the WWE's annual match, but there's been some parts that we can do without.
+There have been a ton of great memories from the WWE's annual match, but there have been some parts we can do without.

 Just because there have been so many hits doesn't mean that there haven't been misses.
 There are a lot of storylines, quirks and moments that stick out like a sore thumb when watching certain installments and before I send you to Rumble Heaven, I suppose I should take a trip through Rumble Hell.